ADX Indicator in Pine Script: Code, Strategy & Signals

 Strategy 1: ADX + Moving Average Crossover

-This is my bread and butter setup.
+This is my bread and butter.
 Wait for:

 Strategy 3: ADX + Bollinger Bands

-When ADX is low (under 25), markets tend to range.
-This is perfect for Bollinger Bands mean reversion strategies.
+When ADX is under 25, markets tend to range.
+Perfect for Bollinger Bands mean reversion strategies.
 When ADX climbs above 25, switch to trend-following mode.
+This switch is something I've been using on SPY since late 2024.

 Common ADX Mistakes (And How to Avoid Them)